CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-1--Paths.lagda.md

 ≡×→×≡ p = {!!}
 ```

 Similarly, what is a path in a function type?
-It is a function landing
+This brings us full
-in paths!
-This is the principle of "function extensionality": to say
+circle to the classical definition of homotopy: it is a function
-that `f` is the same as `g` means that, for all `x`, `f x` is the same
+landing in paths!
+In type theory this is known as the principle of
-as `g x`.
+"function extensionality": to claim that `f` is the same as `g` means

-mvrnote: relate back to homotopy discussion
+claiming that, for all `x`, `f x` is the same as `g x`.

 ```
 funextˢ : {f g : A → B}